 If you live in a care home or another institution, we can also deduct a personal contribution for long-term care (Wlz) or social support (Wmo).

-You are entitled to tax credit.
-This means you will pay less in tax and contributions.
+You are entitled to a tax credit.

 If you live permanently in a care home or other institution where you also receive care, you will have to pay part of the costs yourself.
 We call this the Wlz personal contribution.

 If you live in supported housing, you will have to pay part of the costs yourself.
 We call this the Wmo personal contribution.